 To say that Vampire: The Masquerade Bloodhunt is not just another battle royale is an understatement.
 The new title by developer Sharkmob pits 45 players in an intense PvPvE struggle to be the last vampire (or Kindread, canonically speaking) standing at the end of the match.
 Bloodhunt is not easy to play — it is mechanically demanding, fast-paced, and it rewards both strategic thinking and quick reflexes.
 On top of that, it has a number of mechanics that no other battle royale has, making for a deliciously layered experience once you’ve become accustomed to all of them.
 This beginners’ guide aims to help you do just that.

 When you start Bloodhunt, you will instantly realize that you can slide if you hit Crouch while running, and that you can climb infinitely high if you hold Jump while moving against a wall.
-However, both of these actions have additional mechanics to master.
-For example, jumping while sliding results in a longer than normal jump; doing so while sliding down a slope makes your jump cover even more ground.
+However, movement in the game has lots of additional mechanics and tricks to master.
+For example, landing from a rooftop usually results in a loud noise (especially if you land on a vehicle) and stuns you momentarily — that is unless you tap crouch just before landing.

 If you are airborne while next to a wall, you will automatically begin to wall-slide, reducing your movement speed slightly.
 While sliding this way, you can instantly bounce away from the wall by tapping Jump.
 Note that wall movement, as fancy as it is, isn’t any faster than running on the ground, and it won’t protect you from enemies with good aim.